cordellbonnieux/Draw-And-Conquer/README.md

 - each action by any user will trigger a retransmission of the current state of the game board to all players
 - when a player wins, the server transmits the results to each player, this will trigger the client to change to the SCOREBOARD state and the server will return to QUEUE state
 - if another user connects to a client while the server is in the GAME state, the client will change to a WAITING state and will periodically ping the server for its state, if QUEUE is returned the client will also change to QUEUE state

+Druring GAME state:

+  1. ASSIGN_COLOR
+  Request a unique color assignment for this player.
+  Expected Server Response:
+  {
+    "color": "red" // or "blue", "green", "orange"
+  }

+  2. UPDATE_BOARD
+  Request the current game board state and any updates from other players.
+  Expected Server Response:
+  {
+    "index": 10,
+    "status": "complete", // or “in-progress”, “failed”
+    "color": "blue"  // or "blue", "green", "orange"
+  }

+  3. PENDOWN
+  Notify the server that the player pressed down on a square to attempt scribbling it.
+  "PENDOWN", {
+    index: number,         // the index of the square (0–63)
+    status: "in-progress"  }

+  5. PENUP
+  Notify the server that the player released the mouse (pen up) and finished the attempt.
+  "PENUP", {
+    index: number,      // the index of the square
+    status: "complete" // or "failed"
+  }
+  "complete" -> Player held pen down for over 1 second; server can mark square as taken.
+  "failed" -> Player released early; server may ignore or notify others.